xiaolei-lab/SIMER/README.md

 SP <- selects(SP)
 ```

-## Tandem selection on multiple traits
+## Tandem selection for multiple traits
 **[back to top](#contents)**

 ***Tandem selection*** is a method for ***sequentially selecting a plurality of target traits one by one***.
 The index of the selected trait is ```index.tdm``` and this parameter should ***not be controlled by Users***.